-A perfect example of this is the fine wine auctions or wine tastings organized by Acker Wines.
-Their eyes light up just by looking at the wine labels that tell them all they need to know.
+A great example of this is the fine wine auctions or tastings hosted by Acker Wines.
+Their eyes light up just from seeing the labels, which tell them everything they need to know.

 However, for a plain Jane or an ordinary Joe, whose interest is not really focused on wine, understanding a wine label can be quite a challenge - let's be real about that.